ZarmDev/BTHSHub-Server/README.md

 ## Server: (base goals)
 ✅ The website will be made in C++ to be extremely fast and reliable ✅ User authentication with JWT Tokens
-❌ Add rate limiting
+❌ Add team functionality
-❌ Store BTHS daily announcements and send in a nice format to phones ❌ Add admins/moderators like teachers
+❌ Add admins/moderators like teachers who can edit permissions for users and delete teams ❌ Have all team creations be sent to admins

 ## Future: (AFTER APP IS MADE!)
 ❌ Implement club credit system and club directory
+❌ Store BTHS daily announcements and send in a nice format to phones ❌ Add rate limiting

 # Production notes
 ## Optimizations